 Meaning of First Mortgage

-After understanding what is the first mortgage, let us understand the features of the first mortgage.
+After understanding what the first mortgage is, let us know the features of the first mortgage.

 Features of First Mortgage